|About | Media | Search | Contact|

-[From Middle Middle English, from Old English wrath.
-Ultimately from Indo-European root wer- (to turn or bend) that is also the progenitor of words such as wring, weird, writhe, worth, revert, and universe.]
+From Old English wrath.
+Ultimately from Indo-European root wer- (to turn or bend), which is also the progenitor of words such as wring, weird, writhe, worth, revert, and universe.
+Earliest documented use: 893.

 “The fat man was so wroth that he took a vow to live on bread and wine till he had his vengeance.”

 George R. R. Martin; A Dance with Dragons; Bantam; 2011.

 See more usage examples of wroth in Vocabulary.com’s dictionary.

 A THOUGHT FOR TODAY:It's hard to be religious when certain people are never incinerated by bolts of lightning. -Bill Watterson, comic strip artist (b.
 5 Jul 1958) [Calvin & Hobbes]